MatthewShoreWeb/WebScript-Coursework3/docs/README.md

 #### Program Navigation:

-##### The program has four basic components:
+#### The program has four basic components:
--Default Information: This is the default text information that describes the application to the user.
+**Default Information: This is the default text information that describes the application to the user.
--Display Options: Here the user can edit style options for the unattended display.
+**Display Options: Here the user can edit style options for the unattended display.
--Project Options: Here you can edit the project information to be displayed on the unattended display.
+**Project Options: Here you can edit the project information to be displayed on the unattended display.
--Message Options: Here you can edit the message information to be displayed on the unattended display.
+**Message Options: Here you can edit the message information to be displayed on the unattended display.

 Additional Information
 ----------------------